Updated 6 September 2018

 Business Resources Bill 2017 and the Parliamentary

-These Acts will streamline the framework into a single Act—the Parliamentary Business
+These Acts streamlined the framework into a single Act—the Parliamentary

-Resources Act 2017 (PBR Act)—rather than the eight that
+Business Resources Act 2017 (PBR Act)—rather than the

-the Parliamentary Allowances Act 1952 and remove from other relevant
+the Parliamentary Allowances Act 1952 and removed from other relevant

-Acts those provisions relating to members remuneration and work expenses.
+Acts those provisions relating to MPs remuneration and work expenses.
+For

 The Parliamentary Library’s Bills

-Digest noted that the legislation implements a principles-based framework
+Digest for the PBR and PBR (CTP) Bills noted that the legislation implements

 eligibility criterion for all work expenses, allowances and other public